 There was several times that I felt like I was back in Venice instead.
 But if I had to choose between Venice and Annecy, I would choose the latter.
 Annecy had all the canal charm but also with an unbeatable natural landscape.
 Sadly, we couldn’t see too much of the lake from the fog.
 But Lake Annecy looks like a combination of Europe and Asia in person.

 Anyone looking for a quant day trip or a hidden romantic getaway in Europe, Annecy should be at the top of your list.
-I’m looking forward to going back sometime when the weather is a bit warmer to experience all that the surrounding Annecy area has to offer.
+I’m looking forward to going back sometime when the weather is a bit warmer to experience all that the Venice of the Alps has to offer.